nbeddows/meen-i8080-arcade/README.md

 This demo project shows how to make use of the [meen](http://github.com/nbeddows/mach-emu/) and [meen_hw](http://github.com/nbeddows/meen-hw) packages to emulate an arcade machine, in this case, one based on the Space Invaders Taito/Midway arcade hardware.
 I don't consider the emulation to be the most efficient, accurate, or to be extensively tested, but I'm happy with where it is at.

-This project has been tested against the following roms (which can be found elsewhere online) on the following platforms: Windows/Linux(x86_64), Linux(armv7hf, armv8), RP2040(armv6-m):
+This project has been tested against the following roms (which can be found elsewhere online) on the following platforms: Windows/Linux(x86_64), Linux(armv7hf, armv8), Pico RP2040(armv6-m):

 - Space Invaders.
 - Space Invaders Part II/Deluxe.
 - Balloon Bomber (This one looks to have issues which go beyond the superficial that require further investigation).
 - Lunar Rescue.

+For supported desktop platforms The Simple Direct MediaLayer (SDL) is used to render the output and requires a keyboard for interaction (keyboard controls are documented towards the end of this document).
+For supported embedded platforms an st7789 based lcd screen is requried for rendering the output (tested with 320x240) with a minimum of 4 buttons for interaction (button controls are documented towards the end of this document).

 ### Compilation